dionsnoeijen/dionsnoeijen.nl/_posts/2020-02-17-say-hello-world.markdown

 ---

 <div class="larger">
 Finally, I'm ready to talk about some of the real stuff.
 I really need to know how the ui is going to work.
 In detail!
 So I took my design application and think of things I would like to make.
-How would that work.
+How would it work if it was a real application?
 I will write and think as if it's user documentation.
 As for all software, I will start with the hello world example.
 </div>

 First I need to explain some of the user interface basics.
 As for now, it's divided into a couple of regions.